ShazidMashrafi/Codechef-Solutions/Readme.md

 # Codechef Solutions

-This repository contains my source codes of Codechef problems.
+This repository contains my solution of Codechef problems.
 They are in C and C++ language.
-Feel free to check these codes out.
+If this repository helped you out, please consider giving it a :star:.

 <div align="center">